cipherlogs/uhugrid/README.md

 The plugin only comes with the basic styling that are needed for it to function properly.
-It is up to you to style `.gallery__item` and its content the way want.
+It is up to you to style `.gallery__item` and its content the way you want.

 Overriding `.gallery` and `.gallery__item` is the correct way the library was intended to be used.